 The course is delivered both virtually and in a classroom setting with two instructors and up to 32 students.
 All course materials are included.
 While presented in an “overview” format, the material covered varies in intensity from intermediate level to the advanced level.
 The course is presented in 3 sections that correspond to the CDFM exam modules and knowledge areas:

 Module 3 – Accounting & Finance

-The EDFMTC is aligned with the DoDFM Certification Program.
-Attendees who complete the course which uses the 2018 edition of the EDFMTC textbook are awarded 40 CPEs/CETs and earn 2 credits for Proficiency Level 5, 34 credits for Proficiency Level 2, and 4 credits for Proficiency Level 1 to apply toward DoD FM Certification Program initial certification.
-The training is recommended for and benefits DoD financial managers in a variety of ways
+The onsite, classroom version of EDFMTC is aligned with the DoDFM Certification Program.
+Attendees who complete the course, which uses the 2018 edition of the EDFMTC textbook, are awarded 40 CPEs/CETs and earn 2 credits for Proficiency Level 5, 34 credits for Proficiency Level 2, and 4 credits for Proficiency Level 1 to apply toward DoD FM Certification Program initial certification.
+The virtual edition of EDFMTC provides CET/CPEs, but is not aligned to the DoD FM Certification Program, and thus does not provide direct credits toward obtaining the DoD FM Certification.
+The training is recommended by and benefits DoD financial managers in a variety of ways.

 - The departmental leadership is interested in improving the overall technical and managerial capabilities of the financial management work force.

 - The program is designed to broaden the perspective of financial managers by introducing them to areas of expertise outside their daily responsibilities.